sudraj2002/GenDeg/GenDeg/README.md

 bash train.sh --replace_dir <path_to_GenIRData>
 ```

-You can also train GenDeg on your own data by making the appropriate paths in `train_csv.json` and `seeds.json`.
+You can also train GenDeg on your own data by making the appropriate changes in `train_csv.json` and `seeds.json`.

 ---